tmtmtmtm/wikidata-cli/docs/write_operations.md

 ```

 #### wb move-qualifier
-Move a claim from an entity to another and/or from a property to another
+Move a qualifier from one property to another
 ```sh
 wb move-qualifier <guid> [hash] <old-property-id> <new-property-id>
 # Alias